 Statistical analysis

 One-way analysis of variance (ANOVA) was carried out to access the statistically significant differences in the element contents of rice different GI rice (P ≤ 0.05).
 Raw data was first preprocessed by taking log -transformation and then, subjected to unsupervised PCA, as an initial step to uncover hidden information before classification.
-Two machine learning based techniques, RF and SVM were implemented for with all six types of GI rice.
-RF was first introduced by Breiman20 and it is made of a collection of tree-structured classifiers (i.e. decision trees), which are generated from original dataset using bootstrap partition.
+Two machine learning based techniques, RF and SVM were implemented for the training of classifiers with all six types of GI rice.
+RF was first introduced by Breiman20 and it is made of a collection of “tree”-structured classifiers (i.e. decision trees), which are generated from original dataset using bootstrap partition.
 The central idea of SVM is to project the input vectors into a high dimensional space, and find a hyperplane that could separate different classes21.
-Even though initially designed as a binary classifier, SVM could also be used as multicategory classifi, by implementing libsvm library22.

-Cross-validation is commonly utilized for model assessment and selection, especially when the sample size is relatively small.
-However, as pointed out by Damjan et al., studies without correctly conducted cross-validated are flawed in nature23.
-In this study, ReliefF algorithm24 was utilized to determine how each feature is contributing to the overall prediction accuracy.
+In addition, radar plots analysis was also applied to … Moreover, in this study, a feature selection algorithm, ReliefF 24 was utilized to determine how each feature is contributing to the overall prediction accuracy.
 It works by assigning relative importance to features basing on a calculated proxy statistic25.
+However, as Damjan et al. stated, studies without correctly conducted cross-validation and feature selection are flawed in nature, we have designed our workflow carefully to avoid pitfalls stated in Damjan’s articles.
+First of all, The 131 samples were split into training set and testing set with ratio of 80%:20% (n = 104 in training set, n = 27 in testing set).
 Currently, opposite views exist regarding when feature selection shall be conducted during the process of classifier training.
-While it is usually recognized as an important data preprocessing step to remove feature variables with low or null discriminating power for the samples14; there is also the concern that classification results could be severely biased if selection of features is done prior to the cross-validation26.In order to provide a fair assessment of the (.
-RF and SVM) while bias, we implemented repeated grid-search cross-validation (RGSCV) for selection and parameter tuning23.
-For SVM, a linear kernel was chosen given its simple implementation and low computational cost; the C values (Cost) from 1 to 10 were tested.
-And for RF, all possible mtry values from 1 to 30 were evaluated.
-However, since there is no clear guideline for selecting features after they were ranked, the selection is s usually arbitrary27 Given the relative low numbers of features (30 in total) in our study, we combined ranking technique with greedy search strategy adapted from previous studies28,29 to avoid the drawbacks mentioned above.
+While it is usually recognized as an important data preprocessing step to remove feature variables with low or null discriminating power for the samples14; there is also the concern that classification results could be severely biased, if selection of features is done prior to the cross-validation26.
+The feature selection algorithm is applied only on the training dataset to avoid selection bias.
+In order to provide a fair assessment of the classifiers (i.e. RF and SVM) while minimizing bias, we implemented repeated grid-search cross-validation (RGSCV) for feature selection and parameter tuning classifier building23.
+For SVM, a linear kernel was chosen and the C values (Cost) were tested.
+As for RF, max number of levels in each decision tree (max_depth), max number of features considered for splitting a node (max_features) and number of trees in the forest (n_estimators) were optimized.
+However, since there is no clear guideline for selecting features after they were ranked, the selection is s usually arbitrary27 Given the relative low numbers of features in this study, we combined ranking technique with greedy search strategy adapted from previous studies28,29 See Figure XX for the pipeline for building of classifier and validation.

 Conduct Relief algorithm and rank all features basing on their relative importance;